m3g/PDBTools.jl/docs/src/readwrite.md

 ```

-## Retrieve from Protein Data Bank
+## Get structure from the Protein Data Bank

 Use the `wget` function to retrieve the atom data directly from the PDB database,
 optionally filtering the atoms with a selection: